Ennia-Fahd/Ennia-Fahd/README.md

 <hr>

-- 🌱 I’m currently learning **Data Science from ExploreIA and Software Engineering from EMSI with a second Master's degree in parallel in Mobiquity, Big Data and Systems Integration (MBDS) from the University of Côte d'Azur**
+- 🌱 I’m currently learning **Data Science from ExploreIA and Software Engineering from EMSI with a second Master's degree in parallel in Mobiquity, Big Data and Systems Integration (MBDS) from the University of Côte d'Azur.**

 - 👨‍💻 All of my projects are available at [https://ennia.org/](https://ennia.org/)